prasannDev/currency-exchange/Currency-Exchange/README.md

 The application will start on `http://localhost:8080` (or the port specified in `application.properties`).

+You can access the H2 database console by visiting `http://localhost:8080/h2-console`.

 ---

 ## 5. Testing the Application Using Postman